sufrin/ThreadCSO/README.md

 ### NEWS: May 2023 Early access to io.threadcso.net

-The advent of virtual threads removes the need for using the rather inefficient asynchronous networking proovided by `java.nio`.
+The advent of virtual threads removes the need for using the rather inefficient asynchronous networking provided by `java.nio`.
 We have therefore developed an alternative, more coherent, collection of low-level networking components.
 These appear here in the package `io.threadcso.net`, and supersede the overcomplicated (and unrefined) `eieio` that emerged